BarbaraSalgado/workshop-switch/README.md

 * install git
 * install node.js - this project runs using node.js.
 You can find node here download node.js https://nodejs.org/en/ - Please make sure you're using node version 12.
-* we recommend using a node version manager, such as nvm.
+* we recommend using a node version manager, such as nvm
 * a terminal
 * an IDE